 About Exclusions and Cancellations

-At the end of each session your Academic Progress is reviewed.
-If you've been identified as at risk or excluded you will be notified.
+At the end of each session your academic progress plan is reviewed.
+If you have been identified as not progressing or considered for exclusion you will be notified.

 Criteria (why this happens) chevron_right

 You're 'at risk' of exclusion if you meet the stage three criteria when academic progress is reviewed